johnglover/modal/docs/use.rst

 ::

-    filename = 'moanin_solo.wav'
+    filename = 'audio_input.wav'
     sampling_rate, audio = wavfile.read(file_name)
-    audio = ascontiguousarray(audio, dtype=double)
+    audio = np.asarray(audio, dtype=np.double)
     audio /= np.max(audio)

-Our array has to be a contiguous array for ``odf.process(...)``, the reason we use ``ascontiguousarray()``.

-Then, we have to define our frame size and the hop size.
-These are how large each window is and how large each step within the frame is respectively.
-These define how many onsets you detect.
-Specifically, you detect ``len(audio) / hop_size`` onsets.
+Next, define the frame size and the hop size.
+These are how large each analysis window is and how large each step between windows is respectively.

+This will influence:

+* How many onsets you can detect in a signal of a given length, as you can detect at most ``len(audio) / hop_size`` onsets.
+* The accuracy of the onset detection, as most of the detection algorithms rely on detecting changes in audio spectra over time, and larger frame sizes result in higher frequency resolution in the spectra.

 ::

     frame_size = 2048
     hop_size = 512

-Then, we detect our onsets, setting parameters as appropriate.
+Next, compute an onset detection function:

 ::